jivimberg/cs243-summary/Loops.md

 * **back edge (_n_ → _d_)** is an edge whose destination dominates its source (_d_ dominates _n_)
 * **natural loop of a back edge (_n_ → _d_)** is d + {nodes that can reach _n_ without going through _d_}.

+A flow graph is **reducible** if every retreating edge that flow graph is a back edge.

 ### Finding natural loops.

 1. Compute the dominators tree